Gary Glitter refused prison release by Parole Board

 He was automatically released from HMP The Verne, a low-security prison in Portland, Dorset, in February last year after serving half of his fixed-term determinate sentence.

-Glitter was put back behind bars less than six weeks after walking free when police monitoring showed he had breached his licence conditions by reportedly viewing downloaded images of children.
+Glitter was put back behind bars less than six weeks after walking free when police monitoring showed he had breached his licence conditions by reportedly trying to access the dark web and viewing downloaded images of children.

 “Rather, the panel considered that Mr Gadd was appropriately located in custody where outstanding levels of risk could be addressed.”